12 Ways to Save at Christmas + Free Christmas Budget Planner

 6. Temporarily Cut Back on Other Expenses

-Every coffee, work lunch and takeaway that you don’t buy will give you some extra cash for Christmas, but only if you reallocate that spending to your Christmas budget.
+Every skipped coffee, work lunch, or takeaway can help you save a little extra cash for the holidays, especially if you reallocate that spending to your Christmas budget.

 One idea is to have a no-spend week or month in October, November, or December and cut your spending back to the bone so you can save up and pay for Christmas with cash.